ialexpw/ViroCMS/README.md

 # Viro
 ViroCMS is an easy to use PHP CMS which uses SQLite as a back-end.
-ViroCMS was created to easily integrate into existing websites that have no easy way to edit content with support for both static content and an simplistic, but powerful article/blog engine.
+ViroCMS was created to easily integrate into existing websites that have no easy way to edit content.
+With support for both static content and a simplistic, but powerful article/blog engine, ViroCMS makes it easy to control your content.

 Some of the main features include;
 * Beautiful interface to the CMS using siimple CSS framework